Skip to Main Content

 The U.S. housing market had finally started slowing in late 2022, and home prices seemed poised for a correction.
 But a strange thing happened on the way to the housing market crash: Home values started rising again.
 So much for the now-quaint notion that the post-pandemic “housing recession” would reverse some of the outsized price gains in homes.

-In another reflection of ongoing increases, the S&P CoreLogic Case-Shiller home price index for June was up 5.4 percent from a year earlier, its fourth consecutive all-time high.
+In another reflection of ongoing increases, the S&P CoreLogic Case-Shiller home price index for September was up 3.9 percent from a year earlier.

 Supply and demand

 The main driver of record home prices is a one-two punch straight from Econ 101 — a lack of housing supply coupled with strong demand.
-Inventories have been growing but remain frustratingly tight, with NAR’s August data showing a 4.2-month supply.
+Inventories have been growing but remain frustratingly tight, with NAR’s October data showing a 4.2-month supply.
 Not even high mortgage rates have slowed price appreciation.
 For instance, in October 2023, home values held steady even as mortgage rates soared to 8 percent, their highest level in more than 23 years.
-(They have since dipped, hovering around 7 percent for most of 2024 before finally falling below it — the average in Bankrate’s weekly survey released Sept.
-18 was 6.2 percent.)

 “You’re not going to see house prices decline,” says Rick Arvielo, head of mortgage firm New American Funding.
 “There’s just not enough inventory.”